 I am an alumnus of the Bucerius Summer School on Global Governance (2013) and regularly write on global governance issues and rising powers for publications including The Hindu, The Indian Express, The Mint, The Print, and Open Canada.

 I also host the Lekh Podcast which features conversations with authors who have published books on South Asia.

-I also have an Honours B.A. in Public Policy and Politics from the University of Toronto.
+I received my PhD in South Asian Studies from King’s College, University of London and have a B.A in Public Policy and Politics from the University of Toronto.

 Previously, I worked for the Global Issues Team at UNDP China in Beijing and the Centre on Asia and Globalisation at the National University of Singapore.

 I am currently based in Singapore with my spouse, daughters, and chocolate labrador, and hail from Vancouver, Canada.